Steve Fuller (sociologist)

-Steve William Fuller (born July 12, 1959) is an American social philosopher in the field of science and technology studies.
-He has published in the areas of social epistemology, academic freedom, and the subjects of intelligent design and transhumanism.
+Steve William Fuller (born 1959) is an American social philosopher in the field of science and technology studies.
+He has published in the areas of social epistemology, academic freedom, and in support of intelligent design and transhumanism.

 Biography

 Fuller attended Regis High School in Manhattan.
-Admitted as a John Jay Scholar to Columbia University, he majored in History and Sociology and graduated summa cum laude in 1979.
+Admitted as a John Jay Scholar to Columbia University, he majored in history and sociology and graduated summa cum laude in 1979.
 Awarded a Kellett Fellowship, he studied at Clare College, Cambridge, and received an M.Phil. in History and Philosophy of Science in 1981.
 He earned his Ph.D. in the same subject from the University of Pittsburgh in 1985, where he was an Andrew Mellon Pre-Doctoral Fellow.
 Fuller's doctoral dissertation, "Bounded Rationality in Law and Science", explored the implications of the views of Herbert A. Simon for political theory and philosophy of science.

 Fuller held assistant and associate professorships at the University of Colorado at Boulder, Virginia Tech and the University of Pittsburgh.
 In 1994, he was appointed to the chair in sociology and social policy at the University of Durham, England.
 He moved in 1999 to the University of Warwick, England.
 In July 2007 Fuller was awarded a D. Litt. by Warwick in recognition of "published work or papers which demonstrate a high standard of important original work forming a major contribution to a subject".
 In 2008, Fuller served as President of the Sociology section of the British Association for the Advancement of Science.
 In that capacity, he staged a play, "Lincoln and Darwin—Live for One Night Only!", at the BA's annual Festival of Science in Liverpool.
 The play was later produced as a podcast in Australia.

 Fuller has been a visiting professor in Denmark, Germany, Israel, Japan, Netherlands, Norway, Sweden (where he held a Fulbright Professorship in 1995 at Gothenburg University), and the United States (UCLA).

 In 2010, Fuller became a Senior Fellow at the Center for the Study of Interdisciplinarity at the University of North Texas.
 In 2011, the University of Warwick appointed him to the Auguste Comte Chair in Social Epistemology.
 In 2011, Fuller was appointed a Fellow of the UK Academy of Social Sciences.
 In 2012, he was appointed to an Honorary Professorship at Dalian University of Technology, China.
 In 2012, he was made a member of the European Academy of Sciences and Arts in Division I (Humanities).